Jurassic World Evolution 3: Gameplay

 In addition to the sandbox and challenge modes, the game also features a campaign mode set in 10 locations such as Indonesia, Japan, and Hawaii.
 Jeff Goldblum reprises his role as Dr. Ian Malcolm in the campaign mode.
 In the campaign, which takes place after the events of the film Jurassic World Dominion, the player takes the role of a supervisor for the Dinosaur Integration Network (DIN), aiming to rehabilitate and care for dinosaurs in different conservation facilities across the world.
-During the events of the campaign, a group calling themselves Extinction Now, who believe dinosaurs should remain extinct, halts and sabotages your progress in various ways.
+During the events of the campaign, a group calling themselves Extinction Now, who believe dinosaurs should remain extinct, halts and sabotages player's progress in various ways.

 With the introduction of gender variants, animals are able to breed, lay eggs, and raise offspring (called juveniles in game).
 This is done by placing a compatible nesting area in an enclosure that contains both a male and a female individual of the same species.
 Juvenile dinosaurs may inherit genetic traits from either of their parents, either behavioral or cosmetic.
 Along with their typical needs, a number of species also require a certain gender ratio to maintain social comfort.
 For example, several herd animals need at least one male in their social group to maintain maximum happiness.
 Environmental needs have been updated from previous entries.
 Along with tree, plant, and water coverage, animal comfort may also need a certain amount of pasture, barren, arid, or wetland area.

 On the Xbox Series X/S and PlayStation 5 versions of the game, a "complexity meter" was introduced, which is designed to cap how much the player can build once the limit is reached.
 The meter is increased with both the introduction of animals and the placement of fences, buildings, and building pieces.